dkorobenko-mwb/website/README.md

 ![Terraform variables](/images/terraform_envs.png)

 ### Create an ECR on AWS ECS

+ECR is an AWS service for sharing and deploying container applications.
+This service offers a fully managed container registry that makes the process of storing, managing, sharing, and deploying your containers easier and faster.
+First, I will need to set up ECR to deploy my application to ECS.

 1. Created [main.tf file](https://github.com/dkorobenko-mwb/website/blob/c682dd2f4372fbca8d1f07d3d15a31f9bc9db992/main.tf) and added [remote backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/remote) to store state snapshots and execute operations in Terraform Cloud: